Wes0617/SecuroSurf/README.md

 ### 🔹 Is this effective?

 Only if used correctly!
-That is, __all the players you are playing with, must use it__.
+That is, __all the people you are playing with, must use it__.
 Otherwise, hackers can still connect through the people that aren't running the firewall.
 How this works is illustrated by diagram below; if the _Assistant_ and _Lester_ are running the firewall, but _Rickie_ is not, hackers can connect to _Rickie_, _Lester_ and the _Assistant_ ___through___ _Rickie_: